User login

 Don't:

-• allow untrained employees to install software
+• allow untrained employees to install unnecessary software

 • ignore the need for routine maintenance